 Tip 4: Devise a revision plan and timetable

 When you've established your focus areas for study, you need to devise a revision timetable and stick to it!

 The best way to do this is to work backwards from the exam date to where you are now, and then break down each day into segments of study.
 You should aim for study sessions no longer than 40 minutes with short breaks between.
-When you've completed a series of say 3 or 4 study segments, give yourself a reward - a movie, a shopping trip on Amazon, or online chat with friends.
+When you've completed a series of say three or four study segments, give yourself a reward - for example a movie or coffee with friends.
 This will keep you focused and motivated.

 Here's a checklist to help you make a study plan:

 - Establish a logical study routine

 - Choose a location that suits and motivates you